minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

 ~~~~~~~~~~~~~~~~

 The following section documents settings for enabling data compression for objects.
-See :ref:`minio-data-compression` for a tutorial on using these configuration settings.
+See :ref:`minio-data-compression` for tutorials on using these configuration settings.

 .. mc-conf:: compression